hyperledger-labs/splice/cluster/README.md

 4. When deploying a network that bootstraps from ACS and participant identities dumps (such as `TestNet` and `CIDaily TestNet`), you might need to override the default bootstrapping config using an additional `bootstrapping-config` parameter.
 See [Bootstrapping from a Cluster Data Dump](#bootstrapping-from-a-cluster-data-dump).
 5. Observe progress of the job via the CI console.

-#### Optional deployment settings

-For the manual deployments the following optional configs are available via parameters:

-- add the parameter `disable-cometbft-driver` with value `true` to use the reference driver for the global domain and not the CometBFT driver

 #### Confirming the Deployment

 To confirm the deployment, you can use a command like the following to